angular/angular/aio/content/guide/angular-compiler-options.md

 When `true`, use [Tsickle](https://github.com/angular/tsickle) to annotate the emitted JavaScript with [JSDoc](https://jsdoc.app/) comments needed by the
 [Closure Compiler](https://github.com/google/closure-compiler).
 Default is `false`.

+### `compilationMode`

+Specifies the compilation mode to use.
+The following modes are available:

+- `'full'`: generates fully AOT-compiled code according to the version of Angular that is currently being used.
+- `'partial'`: generates code in a stable, but intermediate form suitable for a published library.

+The default value is `'full'`.

 ### `disableExpressionLowering`

 When `true` (the default), transforms code that is or could be used in an annotation, to allow it to be imported from template factory modules.
 See [metadata rewriting](guide/aot-compiler#metadata-rewriting) for more information.